-What is meant by electronic record keeping?
+What is meant by electronic record keeping or "Services Vic App"?

 The Victorian Government has introduced a QR (Quick Response) Code service to allow for contact tracing information to be gathered by venues electronically.
 This allows for easy self-registration by guests directly into a contact tracing app.